reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 using the HTML tag name they represent: the :class:`reahl.web.ui.P` :class:`~reahl.web.fw.Widget` is just a `<p>`, for example.

+Any :class:`~reahl.web.fw.Layout` can also add CSS classes to a :class:`~reahl.web.fw.Widget` or change how contents is added to it.

-Given these ways to be able to target a :class:`~reahl.web.fw.Widget` via CSS, you can write normal CSS to provide your own look and feel for Reahl :class:`~reahl.web.fw.Widget`\ s (if you really want to).
+Given these ways to be able to target a :class:`~reahl.web.fw.Widget` (possibly modified by a apecific :class:`~reahl.web.fw.Layout`) via CSS, you can write normal CSS to provide your own look and feel for Reahl :class:`~reahl.web.fw.Widget`\ s (if you really want to).
 In the reference documentation for each :class:`~reahl.web.fw.Widget` an explanation is given of what the HTML for that :class:`~reahl.web.fw.Widget` looks like, for this purpose.
 (Similar documentation is provided with :class:`~reahl.web.fw.Layout`\ s.)